What are blue slips and why does Trump want to end them?

 What did the commentators say?

-The blue slip process has "been central to how the Senate performs its constitutional duty" of confirming presidential nominees, The Washington Post said in an editorial.
-But Trump wants the upper chamber to "abandon the practice" because New Jersey Democrats Cory Booker and Andy Kim blocked the appointment of "his former personal lawyer" Alina Habba to be the Garden State's U.S. attorney.
-While a president should be able to work with his "preferred team," the "overly partisan" Habba is the kind of "nominee that blue slips exist to stop."
+The blue slip process has been "central to how the Senate performs its constitutional duty" of confirming presidential nominees, The Washington Post said in an editorial.
+But Trump wants the upper chamber to "abandon the practice" because New Jersey Democrats Cory Booker and Andy Kim blocked the appointment of his former personal lawyer Alina Habba to be the Garden State's U.S. attorney.
+While a president should be able to work with his "preferred team," the "overly partisan" Habba is the kind of nominee that "blue slips exist to stop."

-"It's a tool Republicans have used effectively over the last decade," Michael A. Fragoso said at National Review.
-Four judgeships in North Carolina were kept open with blue slips during the Biden administration, allowing Trump to nominate "four excellent conservatives."
-There are similar stories in South Carolina, Mississippi, Louisiana and other red states.
-Right now, there are only nine "current or future judicial vacancies" that Democratic senators can block with blue slips.
-That is "some thin gruel" for changing the practice, and why "Institutionalist senators" in the GOP will resist doing away with blue slips.
-"What goes around, comes around."
+There are similar stories in Louisiana, Mississippi, South Carolina and other red states.
+Right now, there are only nine "current or future judicial vacancies" that Democratic senators can block with blue slips, said Fragoso.
+That's "some thin gruel" for changing the practice and why "Institutionalist senators" in the GOP will resist doing away with blue slips.
+"What goes around comes around."

 What next?